 Note: One should be a root user or sudo user to perform the above mentioned operations.

-Should I clear cache at regular intervals?
+Should I clear / flush cache memory from RAM at regular intervals?